matf-racunarska-grafika/matf-racunarska-grafika.github.io/README.md

 "Give someone state and they'll have a bug one day, but teach them how to represent state in two separate locations that have to be kept in sync and they'll have bugs for a lifetime." [-ryg](https://twitter.com/rygorous/status/1507178315886444544)

-## Prijava projekata APR
+## Bodovi projekata APR
 Drage koleginice i kolege,
-Možete prijaviti projekte preko sledećeg [formulara](https://forms.gle/5K6nuUdEscxXRWWa8).
+Za aprilski rok vas se prijavilo ukupno 122.
-Prijava će biti otvorena do 12.04. u 14:00.
+Pregledanje projekata biće završeno tokom naredne nedelje.

-## Bodovi projekata APR
+Hvala na strpljenju!
 [Bodovi](https://docs.google.com/spreadsheets/d/1xs9YGGPbmeOZcrBjd-3XIEX877wc6XZTjlkG-jOHnnk/edit?usp=sharing)

 ## Obaveštenja